Random walks in Euclidean space: Estimates for low frequencies

 \end{lem}

 Proposition \ref{pr_low} immediately follows from Lemmata \ref{lm_Papprox}--\ref{lm_psi}.

-\subsection{Taylor expansion, and approximate invariance}
+\subsection{Taylor expansion and approximate invariance}

-In this section we give some estimates for the norm of the operators $P_iS_r P_j$.
-These will be deduced from the following lemma, which is based on Taylor series expansion of the function $e(r\langle\xi,v(\g)\rangle)$ which is the multiplier in the $\rho_r$ representation.
+We give some estimates for the norm of the operators $P_iS_r P_j$ in this section.
+These will be deduced from the following lemma, which is based on the Taylor series expansion of the function $e(r\langle\xi,v(\g)\rangle)$ which is the multiplier in the representation $\rho_r$.